codevally/ecr-ecs/README.md

 # ecr-ecs
-Demo showing how ECS and ECR working
+Demo showing how ECS and ECR working.